rotundasoftware/cartero/README.md

 ```
 --outputDirUrl, -o      The base url of the cartero output directory (e.g. "/assets").
 Defaults to "/".

 --transform, -t         Name or path of a default transform.
-(See discussion of `defaultTransforms` option.)
+(See discussion of `appTransforms` option.)

 --postProcessor, -p     The name of a post processor module to apply to assets (e.g. uglifyify, etc.).